coryhedeen/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library that allows us to break our application down into self-contained components.
+This way, we can update our App without having to deal with the complex web of a javascript application, wherein changing one part of the app may involve changing another part of the app.
 - [ ] What does it mean to _think_ in react?
+Thinking in React is to think in terms of components.
+Breaking down the App into discreet pieces that link together in a particular order.
 - [ ] Describe state.
+State is the part of the app that holds the data that can change.
+Each component can hold a piece of the state.
 - [ ] Describe props.
+Props are basically like containers for state data or data from other components.
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+A side effect is anything that happens to the App outside of the scope of the function.
+UseEffect provides us with the ability to handle side-effects by adding an empty array at the end of the function.
+This way, the function will only fire once.
+We can sync effects to state by adding state to the array at the end of the useEffect function.
+This way, every time state updates the function fires.

 ## Project Set Up